Last Updated: September 23, 2025

 Controversy

 Maxwell was the center of several behavioral incidents over the years.
-He was suspended 10 games and fined $20,000 for running into the stands and punching a heckling fan during a game at Portland in February of 1995.
+He was suspended for 10 games and fined $20,000 for running into the stands and punching a heckling fan during a game at Portland in February 1995.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.